Paul S. Dean

 Associate Professor of Sociology and Social Justice, Chair of Sociology-Anthropology

 M.A., University of Maryland

 Ph.D., University of Maryland

-Paul Dean is Associate Professor of Sociology and Co-Adviser of the Social Justice major.
-His teaching and research areas include social inequality, social movements, race/ethnicity, economic sociology, globalization, and the scholarship of teaching and learning.
-Along with co-author George Ritzer, he has written two books: Globalization: A Basic Text (2015) and Globalization: The Essentials (2018).
+Paul Dean is Associate Professor of Sociology, Co-Adviser of the Social Justice major, and Chair of the Sociology-Anthropology Department.
+His teaching and research areas include Stratification and Inequality; Race and Ethnicity; Social Justice; Social Movements; Economic Sociology; Sociological Theory; Globalization; First-Gen Students; and Service Learning.
+Along with co-author George Ritzer, he has written two books: Globalization: A Basic Text (2015) and Globalization: The Essentials (2019).
 Dr. Dean has also published on corporate social responsibility, stratification across race and class, service learning, and even Jack Kerouac's On the Road.

-Dr. Dean's upcoming research focuses on first-generation college graduates and how class experiences shape social justice work.
-At OWU, he has won the Welch Meritorious Teaching Award (2018), Presidential Award for Racial and Cultural Diversity (2017), and Bishop Francis Emner Kearns Faculty of the Year Award (2016).
+Dr. Dean's research focuses on first-generation college graduates and how class experiences shape social justice work.
+At OWU, he has won the Sherwood Dodge Shankland Award for Encouragement of Teachers (2018), Presidential Award for Racial and Cultural Diversity (2017), and Bishop Francis Emner Kearns Faculty of the Year Award (2016).
 Dr. Dean is also co-creator and co-editor of The Sociological Cinema, an award-winning website for using video and popular culture to teach and learn sociology.

 Ritzer, George, and Paul Dean.
 2015.
 Globalization: A Basic Text, 2nd Ed.
 Malden, MA: Wiley-Blackwell